IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1b.markdown

     <img src="/streamsx.documentation/images/vs-code/vs-code-build-app-options.png" alt="Compile application options" class="vs-code-img" />
 1. Select **Build**.

 This will build the application using the Streams instance you added previously.
-As the build progresses, you will see notifications appear in the bottom right corner and the build output will displayed in the application's output channel in the **OUTPUT** panel at the bottom.
+As the build progresses, you will see notifications appear in the bottom right corner and the build output will be displayed in the application's output channel in the **OUTPUT** panel at the bottom.

 <img src="/streamsx.documentation/images/vs-code/vs-code-build-app.png" alt="Compiling the application" class="vs-code-img" />